• Europes biggest bike selection

 Nakamura Allroad 250: Gravel bike or allroad misnomer?

-The Allroad 250 is a slightly strange choice of name, because it looks and rides like a gravel bike, rather than an allroad bike.
-This latter term is typically used to indicate a road bike that is capable of a little bit of use on gentle, easy off-road surfaces – things like canal paths or very well-maintained hard-pack gravel.
+The Allroad 250 is a slightly strange name because it looks and rides like a gravel bike, rather than an all-road bike.
+This latter term is typically used to indicate a road bike capable of a little use on gentle, easy off-road surfaces – things like canal paths or very well-maintained hard-pack gravel.
 In reality, the Nakamura Allroad 250 is capable of much more than this.

-The predecessor of the Allroad 250 was called the Nakamura Century and it was a very popular bike among budget-conscious gravel cyclists.
+The predecessor of the Allroad 250 was the Nakamura Century, which was very popular among budget-conscious gravel cyclists.

 Is the Nakamura Allroad 250 worth its €1,200 price tag?

-The designers of the Allroad 250 clearly had utility in mind, with multiple features that boost the bike’s versatility – so you could easily use it as a regular commuter bike, a bikepacking adventure wagon, or even a decent road bike.
+The designers of the Allroad 250 had utility in mind.
+Multiple features boost the bike’s versatility, so it could easily be used as a regular commuter bike, a bikepacking adventure wagon, or even a decent road bike.

 What makes the Nakamura Allroad 250 a great bike?

-There is a lot to like about this bike, which is sold through the European chain of sporting goods stores, Intersport.
+There is much to like about this bike, which is sold through the European chain of sporting goods stores, Intersport.

 Impressive groupset